- Green states have passed online lottery bills.

-In March 2016 the pilot program was actually set to end if lawmakers failed to pass new legislation authorizing continued internet lottery sales.
+Then, in March 2016, the pilot program was actually set to end if lawmakers failed to pass new legislation authorizing continued internet lottery sales.
 However, Illinois Lottery Communications Director Steve Rossi decided the Illinois Lottery would continue to operate online.
 After a detailed policy and law review, Rossi determined continued internet ticket sales were permissible under current law.

 Read more about the Illinois Online Lottery.

-New Hampshire joined the group of U.S. states with online lottery after the governor signed a bill authorizing online lottery sales in July of 2017.
+New Hampshire joined the group of US states with online lottery after its governor signed a bill authorizing online lottery sales in July 2017.

-Kentucky became the next state to offer its lottery online.
-It began internet ticket sales in April 2016.
+Kentucky became the next state to offer its lottery online in April 2016.
 The commonwealth offers online sales of jackpot and daily draw games as well as instant play games.

 Online ticket sales were actually approved by lawmakers in 2013.
 However, it took the state three years to develop a complex online ticketing system.